qchapp/lungs-segmentation-app/README.md

 ---

 ## About Lungs Segmentation
-If you are interesten in the package used for segmentation please check the following [GitHub repository](https://github.com/qchapp/lungs-segmentation)!
+If you are interested in the package used for segmentation please check the following [GitHub repository](https://github.com/qchapp/lungs-segmentation)!

 ---